 The advantage of hydraulic systems is that they outperform electric motors in terms of weight and cost.
 The power density, the power produced per kilogramme of hardware, in a hydraulic machine is typically at least three times higher than in electric motors.
 But traditional hydraulic pumps and motors are noisy and inefficient.
 DD deals with these drawbacks by bringing electronic control to hydraulics.
 Traditionally, hydraulic pumps and motors relied on the mechanical control of valves to switch a flow of oil between high pressure and low pressure manifolds in pumps, motors and transmission systems.
 In Artemis’s DD systems, electronically switched poppet valves control the flow of oil, on an ‘as-needed’ stroke-by-stroke basis, into and out of the chambers of pumps and motors.

 It was not until the late 1990s that enough people accepted the viability of the technology, allowing the business to grow and take on staff.
 Dr Niall Caldwell came on board in 1999, when he joined the two mechanical engineers, Win Rampen FREng and Uwe Stein, and Jon Almond, an electronics engineer, to become the resident expert on control systems and simulation.
-As the company grew, and expanded its staff and facilities so that it could tackle more ambitious challenges, it began to think of developing systems for wind turbines, the subject of Stephen Salter and Matthew Rea’s seminal paper, Hydraulics for wind (1984).
+As the company grew, and expanded its staff and facilities so that it could tackle more ambitious challenges, it began to think of developing systems for wind turbines, the subject of Stephen Salter and Matthew Rea’s seminal paper, ENERGY EFFICIENCY

 When Artemis opened for business in the 1990s, hydraulic equipment had yet to join the ‘digital revolution’.
 This limited efficiency, especially when not working at full load.
 One conventional hydraulic machine that Artemis uses to benchmark its own systems can reach an efficiency of around 86% at full load, but run this machine at a load of around 30% and the pump’s overall efficiency drops to around 60%.
 Even when it is idling with no load, a conventional hydraulic pump like this can consume 10% or more of its full-load power.
 The corresponding idling losses for a DD machine are about 1% of full-load power.